odoo/o-spreadsheet/doc/add_function.md

   - `"STRING"`
   - `"DATE"`
 - `returnFormat`(string | object): when you want your formula return a result with a format.
 This is especially useful when the formula returns a number.
   - `"FormatFromArgument"` --> if the first argument of the formula is a reference to a cell or range, the format of the reference will be returned.
-Ex: in `=SUM(A2, A3, A4)` where the parameter `returowrnFormat` is defined as `"FormatFromArgument"`, the final formula format will be the format of the `A2` reference.
+Ex: in `=SUM(A2, A3, A4)` where the parameter `returnFormat` is defined as `"FormatFromArgument"`, the final formula format will be the format of the `A2` reference.
   - `specificFormat` (string): a string that can be interpreted by spreadsheet.
-Ex: in `=TIME(A2, A3, A4)` where the parameter `returowrnFormat` is defined as `{specificFormat: "hh:mm:ss"}`, the final formula format will be `"hh:mm:ss"`.
+Ex: in `=TIME(A2, A3, A4)` where the parameter `returnFormat` is defined as `{specificFormat: "hh:mm:ss"}`, the final formula format will be `"hh:mm:ss"`.

 ## Example